 While these tires are expensive, we think they’re quite worth the hefty price tag.
 Getting year-round safety and performance without sacrificing much tread life or fuel economy is a feat that not many other all-season tires can claim.

-How to read tire size and speed rating?
+Know the tire size and speed rating

 |Speed Rating||Miles per hour||KM per hour||Application|

 |N||87||140||Temporary spare tires|

 |Q||99||160||Studless and studded winter tires|

 |R||106||170||Heavy duty light truck tires|

 |H||130||210||Sport sedans and coupes|